KasparEtter/ef1p/pages/email/email.md

   This causes the `include` mechanism of `example.com` to match and since the qualifier of the `include` mechanism is `-`, the evaluation of `example.com`'s SPF record results in a `fail`.
-  Records with such exclusions are quite rare but being able to exclude some addresses before authorizing other addresses can be useful when a range of IP addresses shall be authorized with a few exceptions.
+  Records with such exclusions are quite rare, but being able to exclude some addresses before authorizing other addresses can be useful when a range of IP addresses shall be authorized with a few exceptions.
 - [`exists`](https://datatracker.ietf.org/doc/html/rfc7208#section-5.7)
   matches if the domain name provided after the colon has an `A` record.
   This is useful only in combination with [macros](#spf-macros), where parts of the provided domain name can be replaced with the local part of the `MAIL` `FROM` address or the sender's IP address.
-  This makes it possible to produce different results for different users.
+  This makes it possible to produce different results for different users of the same mail server.
 - [`ptr`](https://datatracker.ietf.org/doc/html/rfc7208#section-5.5)
   matches if the [reverse DNS entry](#reverse-dns-entry) of the sender's IP address returns a subdomain of the target domain.
   The target domain can be provided after a colon similar to the `a` and `mx` mechanisms.
   If no such domain is provided, the target domain is the current domain of the SPF evaluation.
-  Since the sender controls the reverse DNS entry of its IP address, the returned domain name has to include the sender's IP address in one of its `A` or `AAAA` records.
+  Since the sender controls the reverse DNS entries of its IP address, the returned domain name has to include the sender's IP address in one of its `A` or `AAAA` records.
   This is known as [forward-confirmed reverse DNS](https://en.wikipedia.org/wiki/Forward-confirmed_reverse_DNS).
   According to [RFC 7208](https://datatracker.ietf.org/doc/html/rfc7208#section-5.5),